-For more than a year, teachers at Notre Dame have been using the “flipped” learning concept in their classrooms.
+(Updated 02-23-18) For nearly three years, teachers at Notre Dame have been using the “flipped” learning concept in their classrooms.
 While never used exclusively, flipped learning, which in basic terms means that lectures are viewed online at home and homework is done in the classroom, has become a useful tool for teachers at Notre Dame, especially those teaching IB classes.

-“There are a number of teachers using a combination of flipped and traditional classroom,” Shari Derico, Notre Dame Prep’s vice principal for academics, said today.
-“Our first year of 1:1 has allowed for a more hybrid style teaching as teachers and students are recognizing a 24/7 digital classroom presence.”
+“There are a number of teachers using a combination of flipped and traditional classroom,” Shari Derico, Notre Dame Prep’s vice principal for academics, said.
+“Our 1:1 program has allowed for a more hybrid style teaching as teachers and students are recognizing a 24/7 digital classroom presence.”

 A recent article published by the International Baccalaureate organization expands on how flipped classrooms are being used increasingly in IB schools located around the world.